-If diplopia worsens on correct gaze, for example, the number of suspicious extraocular muscles narrows from eight to four.
+If diplopia worsens on correct gaze, the number of suspicious extraocular muscles narrows from eight to four.

-The greater diplopia with the eyes turned to the right and upward involves the right sarcoplasmic reticulum or the left lower oblique, while the worsening of the diplopia to the right and down points to the lower right rectum or the left upper oblique.
+The greater diplopia with the eyes turned to the right.
+It upward involved the right sarcoplasmic reticulum, or the left lower oblique, while the worsening of the diplopia to the right and down points to the lower proper rectum or the left upper oblique.

-If diplopia worsens with right head tilt, right eye intortants or left eye extorters are decreasing; quite the opposite applies if diplopia worsens on left head tilt.
+If diplopia worsens with correct head tilt, right eye critical or left eye extorters are decreasing; quite the opposite applies if diplopia worsens on left head tilt.

-A very important point to emphasize is not to assume that an eye movement limitation is related to extraocular muscle weakness.
+A critical point is not to assume that an eye movement limitation is related to extraocular muscle weakness.

-Always use the word “diminishing” instead of an ocular muscle weakness, to remember that incomplete excursion of the globe may result from agonist extraocular muscle weakness, antagonist extraocular muscle anchorage, or contralateral antagonist inhibition.
+Always use the word “diminishing” instead of ocular muscle weakness to remember that incomplete excursion of the globe may result from agonist extraocular muscle weakness, antagonist extraocular muscle anchorage, or contralateral antagonist inhibition.

 Abnormal postures of the head.
 Since binocular diplopia worsens or improves in different gaze positions, the symptomatic patient may adopt a compensatory posture of the head, face, or chin that provides the best binocular simple vision (VSB).